Dominic Chatto: Inter Turku

 His professional career in Europe started in 2007, when Finnish Veikkausliiga club FC Inter Turku signed him.
 In his first season, he was voted as the third-best player in the league and was called up to the Nigerian under-23 national team.
 After the season, he signed a new year-long contract with the Turku-based club.
-In the 2008 season, Chatto was linked with a move to Slovakian FC Senec, Serbian FK Partizan and Red Star Belgrade.
+In the 2008 season, Chatto was linked with a move to Slovak FC Senec, Serbian FK Partizan and Red Star Belgrade.
 The owner of FC Inter refused to sell without a large transfer fee and Chatto stayed in the club.
 In the last match of the championship season Serie A club Atalanta B.C. was scouting Chatto.
 Some Russian league clubs were after him and also FC Inter offered him a new contract and was hoping to keep the player.
 After the season 2008, Chatto was voted for Veikkausliiga players' player of the season.